D31m05z/meego-dictarec/readme.md

 http://irsoftware.net/?p=100

 # Changelog
--NEW DESIGN
+- NEW DESIGN
--FASTER
+- FASTER
--MORE STABLE
+- MORE STABLE
--LOT OF GESTURE
+- LOT OF GESTURE

 This is an amazing, gorgeous looking voice recorder app with many features including VU Meter, and more.